seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-26.md

 suggests.[^fn861] We explained the term *sayasaṁvuta* as on a par with the phrase *paccekasaccesu*.
 The problematic term *sayasaṁvuta* is suggestive of virulent self-opinionatedness.
 Why are they committed and limited by their own views?
-Our quotation from the *Cūḷa-Viyūhasutta* holds the answer.
+Our quotation from the *Cūḷaviyūhasutta* holds the answer.

 > *Na h'eva saccāni bahūni nānā,* \
 > *aññatra saññāya niccāni loke,*[^fn862]